Psychedelic drug: Psychedelics, serotonin, and their actions

 Serotonin, also known as 5-hydroxytryptamine (5-HT) and originally called enteramine, was discovered by Vittorio Erspamer in the 1930s and its structural identity was fully characterized in the late 1940s and early 1950s.
 Serotonin was discovered in the brain by Betty Twarog and Irvine Page in 1953.
 It was quickly noticed that LSD contains the serotonin-like tryptamine scaffold within its chemical structure.
 Shortly thereafter, it was found that LSD showed serotonin-like effects and could antagonize serotonin in certain assays.
 Studies in the 1960s and 1970s showed that various serotonin antagonists could block the behavioral effects of psychedelics in animals.
-The serotonin receptors, including the serotonin 5-HT_{2} receptors, were elucidated by the late 1970s.
-Mediation of the hallucinogenic effects of psychedelics by serotonin 5-HT_{2} receptor agonism was proposed by Richard Glennon and other researchers by the early 1980s.
+It was first proposed that LSD may be acting as an agonist of serotonin receptors by N. E. Andén and colleagues in 1968.
+The serotonin receptors, including the serotonin 5-HT_{2} receptors, were identified by the late 1970s.
+Mediation of the hallucinogenic effects of psychedelics specifically by serotonin 5-HT_{2} receptor agonism was proposed by Richard Glennon and other researchers by the early 1980s.
 The human serotonin 5-HT_{2A} receptor was first cloned in 1990.
 The hallucinogenic effects of psilocybin in humans were shown to be blocked by the selective serotonin 5-HT_{2A} receptor antagonist ketanserin by Franz Vollenweider and colleagues in 1998, solidifying theoretical notions that agonism of the serotonin 5-HT_{2A} receptor mediates the hallucinogenic effects of serotonergic psychedelics.

 Psychedelic renaissance

+Number of publications with psychedelic-related terms on PubMed by publication date.
+The peak publications were 311 in the 1960s and 1970s and 1,460 in 2025.

 Since the prohibition of the 1960s and 1970s, clinical research into psychedelics started to resume by the 1990s, for instance the studies of DMT by Rick Strassman, and they have once again started to be developed as pharmaceutical drugs for potential medical use.
 A so-called "psychedelic renaissance", in which interest in psychedelics has resurged, began in the late 2010s and early 2020s.
 Michael Pollan's 2018 book How to Change Your Mind, which was also adapted into a Netflix series in 2022, was especially impactful in terms of increasing mainstream awareness and interest in psychedelics.
 More than 100 clinical trials of four major psychedelics, including psilocybin, LSD, ayahuasca, and MDMA, were identified as being underway in 2024.